 Blues must try to slow down Bruins in Stanley Cup Final

+Blues must try to slow down Bruins in Stanley Cup FinalBoston Bruins goaltender Tuukka Rask, left, of Finland, and Charlie McAvoy celebrate victory after Game 1 of the NHL hockey Stanley Cup Final against the St. Louis Blues, Monday, May 27, 2019, in Boston.
+(AP Photo/Michael Dwyer)

-BOSTON — Jake DeBrusk got a step on Robert Bortuzzo and he was off to the races.
+BOSTON (AP) -- Jake DeBrusk got a step on Robert Bortuzzo and he was off to the races.

 Despite missing the net on the breakaway, the message was already sent.